armbian/documentation/docs/User-Guide_Networking.md

 # Networking

 Armbian uses **Netplan.io** to describe networking configurations.
 This is the same on minimal IOT, server CLI and desktop images.
 However, backends are different.
-Minimal images are using networkd while server CLI and desktop are using Network Manager.
+Minimal images are using networkd, which has smaller footprint, while server CLI and desktop are using Network Manager.
+Which provides GUI tools for managing configurations.

 Default Armbian configuration (/etc/netplan/armbian-default.yaml)